SteveBarnett/human-centred/_posts/2021-07-31-testing-with-screen-readers.md

 ### First-time set up

-- Use the Accessibility Shortcut to switch VoiceOver on and off quickly
+- Use the Accessibility Shortcut to switch VoiceOver on and off quickly.
-  - This lets you triple-click the side button to stop / start VoiceOver
+  - This lets you triple-click the side button to stop / start VoiceOver.
-  - Settings → Accessibility → General > Accessibility Shortcut → select VoiceOver
+  - `Settings` → `Accessibility` → `General` > `Accessibility Shortcut` → select `VoiceOver`.
-    - If you want to see the text of VoiceOver on screen, enable Caption Panel
+    - If you want to see the text of VoiceOver on screen, enable `Caption Panel`.
-- Customise the Rotor
+- Customise the Rotor.
-  - This lets you choose what appears in the Rotor
+  - This lets you choose what appears in the Rotor.
-  - Settings → Accessibility → VoiceOver → Rotor.
+  - `Settings` → `Accessibility` → `VoiceOver` → `Rotor`.
 Tick the following: Buttons, Form Controls, Headings, Images, Landmarks, Links, Lists, Search fields, Static Text, Zoom.

 ### Testing

-- Navigate by touch
+- Navigate by touch.
-  - Drag your finger over the screen
+  - Drag your finger over the screen.
   - Double tap to open links, press buttons, etc.
-- Navigate by swiping
+- Navigate by swiping.
-  - Swipe right to move to the next item (text or interactive controls)
+  - Swipe right to move to the next item (text or interactive controls).
-  - Swipe left to move to the previous item
+  - Swipe left to move to the previous item.
-- Scroll by flicking with three fingers
+- Scroll by flicking with three fingers.
-- Use the Rotor to navigate by elements
+- Use the Rotor to navigate by elements.
-  - Open the Rotor by twisting two fingers like a dial
+  - Open the Rotor by twisting two fingers like a dial.
-  - Swipe up or down to jump between elements in the the selected category
+  - Swipe up or down to jump between elements in the the selected category.

 ## Testing with TalkBack on Android